Tserith/Druid/README.md

 - Supports a customizable stub

-- Stub has no symbols, imports, strings, or extra sections
+- Stub has no strings, imports, or extra sections

   ![](img/idaStub.PNG)